Last Updated on August 17, 2021 by Muhammad Junaid Khalid

 Solution 4: Optimize Screen Settings

-With screens getting larger, lighting up those pixels takes power!
-Dive into the display settings for your handset, and see what features you can play with to reduce battery drain on Android.
+With screens getting larger, lighting up those pixels definitely takes power!
+If your phone battery keeps dying, dive into the display settings of your handset, and see what features you can play around with to reduce battery drain on Android.
 Some changes to make include dimming the screen, enabling Night Mode (or Dark Mode), disabling haptic feedback, and so on.

 Solution 5: Check For Hardware Problems

 It happens to the best of us – sometimes you just get a defective phone unit or a bad battery that needs replacing.
-Or the phone suffers damage like a bent battery connector or a spill, leading to the Android phone battery draining.
-In such cases, take your device to technical support personnel, or a phone service center, especially if the battery cannot be removed.
+Or the phone suffers damage like a bent battery connector or a spill, making your Android phone battery draining fast.
+In such cases, take your device to a technical support personnel or a phone service center, especially if the battery cannot be removed.

 Solution 6: Use Your Phone Wisely

 Well, think about it – how much do you use your phone?
-Do you play games often, or have long conversations with your contacts?
-Do you watch lots of videos, keep Wi-Fi and Bluetooth On all the time uselessly, mindlessly scroll through social media, or keep checking for notifications?
-Some phone-related activities are unavoidable – staying in touch with your loved ones is important too.
-However, consider toning down your phone usage if you are frequently having to charge your device.
+Do you play games often or have long conversations with your contacts?
+Do you watch lots of videos, mindlessly scroll through social media, or keep checking for notifications?
+Some phone-related activities are unavoidable, that’s a given – and staying in touch with your loved ones is important too.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.